 UNINSURED MOTORIST COVERAGE

-One of our lawyers recently received a phone call from someone in this situation who thought maybe their “uninsured” coverage on their policy would cover the damage to their car after their were hit by another car with no insurance.
+One of our lawyers recently received a phone call from someone who thought maybe their “uninsured” coverage on their policy would cover the damage to their car after being hit by another car with no insurance.
 Unfortunately, that is not what uninsured coverage covers.
 In Minnesota, uninsured motorist coverage applies to auto accident injuries.
 It will help with medical bills and injury compensation, but not damage to your vehicle.
 It is also important to know that your uninsured auto coverage will only pay up to the amount of coverage you purchased – regardless of how serious your injuries are.

 A car accident where the other driver doesn’t have insurance causes many problems.
 Our lawyers wish that the requirement for auto insurance was enforced better.
 However, having your own car well insured can be very helpful.
 Uninsured auto insurance comes with every policy in Minnesota and is helpful to compensate you for your injuries.

 If you are involved in a Minnesota car accident and have questions about your insurance coverage, call us and speak with a lawyer for a free consultation.
 Our lawyers have over 25 years’ experience representing car accident victims throughout Minnesota.